Pernambucan revolution: Background

 The revolt can be traced from the presence of the Portuguese royal family in Brazil, which mostly benefited the plantation owners, merchants and bureaucrats of the Central and Southern regions of the country.
 The inhabitants of other regions, namely the Northeast, were not satisfied by the monarch's stay, given that southern Brazilians generally had knowledge of the favors and new privileges conceded to them by the Portuguese monarch from which they had received great wealth.
 The northern Brazilians were generally separated from the monarch, and the benefits thereof, but, at the same time, had the responsibility to support him.

 Another group not content with the politics of the King John VI of Portugal and Brazil were military officials of Brazilian descent.
 In order to protect the cities and provide aid in military actions in French Guiana and in the region of Prata, John brought troops from Portugal in order to organize military forces reserving the highest military ranks for the Portuguese nobility.
 Because of this, the level of taxes steadily rose as the colony was forced to maintain the expenditures of the military campaigns.

 The historical analyst, Maria Odila Silva Dias, remarked that "in order to cover the costs of installing public works and civil servants, taxes on the export of sugar, tobacco and leather were increased, creating a series of troubles that directly affected the capitanias of the North, which the Court did not hesitate to burden with the violence of recruitment and with contributions to cover the expenses of war in the kingdom, in Guiana and in the Prata region.
 For the governors and functionaries of various capitanias, turning to Lisboa or to Rio was the same thing."

 Another factor was the conception of "Brazil".
 Until then, "Brazil" was a generic name to several Portuguese possessions on the New World, and even the United States referred to those possessions as plural, "Brazils'".
 The United Kingdom of Portugal, Brazil and the Algarves was recently declared in 1815, and for the first time Brazil was seen as part of one kingdom.
-In general, the provincial matters were prevalent over national matters, and the idea of a "Brazilian people" didn't exist.
+In general, the provincial matters were prevalent over national matters, and the idea of a "Brazilian people" did not exist.